 - A. A member of the SAB may be removed from membership for any of the following: - 1.
-Non-attendance at committee meetings without notification, except in the case of an urgent or emergent situation, as described in Section V and VII in this Article; - 2.
-Other causes, such as unethical behavior in violation of the conflict of interest policy included in Appendix I, herein, such as inappropriate meeting disruption, as determined by the full SAB whenever, in its judgement, the best interests of the OHS and SAB would be served by removal.
-Unethical behavior does not include the expression of SAB member individual viewpoints. - B. A member other than the Chair may be removed for cause by a two-thirds vote of a quorum at any regularly scheduled or special meeting of the SAB.
+Non-attendance at committee meetings without notification, except in the case of an urgent or emergent situation - 2.
+Other causes, such as unethical behavior, as determined by the full SAB whenever, in its judgement, the best interests of the OHS and SAB would be served by removal - B. A member other than the Chair may be removed for cause by a two-thirds vote of a quorum at any regularly scheduled or special meeting of the SAB.
 This must appear as an item on the agenda in accordance with the rules for meeting/agenda notification